Military

 Enterprise began her 14th overseas deployment in September 1989.
 In early December, Enterprise participated in Operation Classic Resolve, President Bush's response to Philippine President Corazon Aquino's request for air support during the rebel coup attempt.
 Enterprise remained on station conducting flight operations in the waters outside Manila Bay.

 In March 1990, Enterprise completed a highly successful around-the-world deployment by arriving in Norfolk, Va.
 Enterprise had successfully and safely steamed more than 43,000 miles from its long-time homeport of Alameda, Calif.
 In October, Enterprise moved to Newport News Shipbuilding and Drydock Company for refueling and the Navy's largest complex overhaul ever attempted.
 She returned to sea Sept.
 27, 1994, for sea trials, during which Enterprise performed an extended full power run as fast as when it was new.
-The Big E remains the fastest combatant in the world.
+The Big E remained the fastest combatant in the world.

 Crest